inspiredlabs/cwb.us.org/README.md

 ##### `UX` requirements

+This webapp should help people in different ways.

-Our webapp should help people find what they are looking for and meet the needs of different people:
+We should aim relevant `CTA` to different segments of the audience and help people find what they are looking for:

 - `Grant Funders`:
   - provide clear evidence while they review our grant applications.